Graduate Certificate: Collaborative Community Leadership

 Admission to the graduate certificate program in Collaborative Community Leadership will be considered from students enrolled in any graduate program at Virginia Tech and from non-degree students who have been permitted to take courses by the Graduate School.
-When all requirements have been satisfied, participants will submit an application for certificate conferral to have the certificate added to their academic transcript.
-However, participating students must first complete the Graduate Certificate Application.
+When all requirements have been satisfied, participants will submit an Certificate Conferral Request to have the certificate added to their academic transcript.
+However, participating students must first complete the Application for Graduate Certificate Program.

 For specific information about this program, contact Professor Eric Kaufman, (540) 231-6258, or send email to: firstname.lastname@example.org